stat4701/2014/_posts/2014-04-26-stephens-project-review.md

 - Get a list of forums in each category
 - Get a list of threads in each forum
 - Get details for each thread

 [My code](https://github.com/StephenKappel/dataology/tree/master/MsdnForums/ForumScraper)
 </section>
 	<section>
 ## Exploration and Modeling
 [The unabridged narrative](https://github.com/StephenKappel/dataology/blob/master/MsdnForums/ExplorationAndCommentary.md)
-Interesting findings:

 - SharePoint and SQL Server forums cluster fairly distinctly.
-SQL Server forums are: more plentiful, smaller in # of threads, quicker in giving responses/answers, better monitored MSFT employees
-- Shorter titles and questions breed more success
+- Shorter titles and questions attract more success.
-- MSFT involvement dropped off significantly as the year progressed
+- MSFT involvement dropped off significantly as the 2013 progressed.
-- Time of day and day of week impact time to first reply but not so much time to first answer
+- Time of day and day of week impact TTFR much more than TTFA.
 </section>
 </section>
 <section>